 How to make simple, frugal and natural homemade baby wash in a foaming dispenser.
 It’s easy and safe for your little ones.
 But adults can use it too!
 The perfect cleanser for the whole family that won’t break your budget and will keep everyone clean in a safe, natural way.This is a guest post about how to make your own soap for baby by Erin Odom of The Humbled Homemaker

 I breastfed (until my first daughter was almost 2 and still going with my second at 10 months), I made most of my baby food and snacks with all-organic ingredients and I started using more whole foods while cooking for my husband and myself as well.
-(Baby image by Tasa)
+(Baby image by Tasa) (link no longer available)